 Another challenge when distinguishing between combatants and non-combatants during low-intensity warfare is the active participation of civilians in acts of terror.
 Are such people to be treated as combatants or civilians?
 Protocol I of the Geneva Conventions, article 51(1) states that “the civilian population and individual civilians shall enjoy general protection against dangers arising from military operations”; 51(2) states that “the civilian population as such, as well as individual civilians, shall not be the object of attack”; and article 51(3) states, “acts or threats of violence the primary purpose of which is to spread terror among the civilian population are prohibited.
 Civilians shall enjoy the protection afforded by this Section, unless and for such time as they take a direct part in hostilities.”

-The question is how to define “for such time.”
 Two main questions arise from this fharse.

-What activities considered to be a direct participation in hostilities?
+First question: What activities considered to be a direct participation in hostilities?

 The ICRC drafted "Interpretive Guidance on the Notion of Direct Participation in Hostilities under IHL".
 The Interpretive Guidance determining that the following people can be considered directly involved in terror: people who carry out acts which aim to support one party to the conflict by directly causing harm to another party by inflicting death, injury or destruction; people who carry out acts which aim to support one party to the conflict by directly harming the enemy's military operations or capacity.
 Including capturing, wounding or killing military personnel; damaging military objects; restricting or disturbing military deployment, logistics and communication, (for example through sabotage, erecting road blocks or interrupting the power supply of radar stations, computer network attacks and transmitting tactical targeting intelligence for a specific attack); use of time-delayed weapons such as mines or booby-traps, remote-controlled weapon systems such as unmanned aircraft.
 (ICRC, 2009).